We endeavour to make our facilities as accessible to as many people as possible. To help plan your visit, please go to our access page.

 By Public Transport: The forest is not served directly by public transport services.
 The nearest town on a bus route is Wolsingham, five miles north of the forest entrance.
 The 101 bus service at Wolsingham connects with Stanhope, Crook and Bishop Auckland.
 Bishop Auckland has a railway station that connects with the East Coast mainline at Darlington.

 By car: The forest is signposted off the A68, north of West Auckland.
-Cars are charged £3 each on the Forest Drive to access the Forest and it’s facilities (there is no charge for visitors on foot).
+Please note, vehicles are charged on the Forest Drive to access the Forest and it’s facilities (charging details above).
+There is no charge for visitors on foot.

 Where to Stay?